retkowsky/azure-ai-containers-samples/README.md

 # Azure AI services on containers samples
 <img src="container.png" width=300>

-- Azure AI services provide several Docker containers that let you use the same APIs that are available in Azure, on-premises.
+- **Azure AI services provide several Docker containers** that let you use the same APIs that are available in** Azure, on-premises**.
 Using these containers gives you the flexibility to bring Azure AI services closer to your data for compliance, security or other operational reasons.
 Container support is currently available for a subset of Azure AI services.<br>
-- Azure AI containers allow developers to use the same intelligent APIs that are available in Azure, but with the benefits of containerization.
+- Azure AI containers allow developers to use the same intelligent APIs that are available in Azure, but with the **benefits of containerization**.
-Container services offer similar feature capabilities as the corresponding cloud service.
-Customers can deploy the containers on-premise.
+Container services offer similar feature capabilities as the corresponding cloud service. **Customers can deploy the containers on-premise**.
 The core AI technology, pricing tiers, API keys, and API signature are the same between the container and the corresponding cloud services.

 ## Documentation
-- Azure AI Containers documentation: https://learn.microsoft.com/en-us/azure/cognitive-services/containers/
+- Azure AI Containers documentation:<br>
+https://learn.microsoft.com/en-us/azure/cognitive-services/containers/
-- FAQ for Azure AI Containers: https://learn.microsoft.com/en-us/azure/cognitive-services/containers/container-faq
+- FAQ for Azure AI Containers: <br>
+https://learn.microsoft.com/en-us/azure/cognitive-services/containers/container-faq
-- Application for Disconnected Containers: https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUNDVVMVBPV09ITVBBR0E5T05QQ1VESFlSMCQlQCN0PWcu
+- Application for Disconnected Containers: <br>
+https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUNDVVMVBPV09ITVBBR0E5T05QQ1VESFlSMCQlQCN0PWcu
-- FAQ for Azure AI Disconnected containers: https://learn.microsoft.com/en-us/azure/ai-services/containers/disconnected-container-faq
+- FAQ for Azure AI Disconnected containers: <br>
+https://learn.microsoft.com/en-us/azure/ai-services/containers/disconnected-container-faq
-- List of Microsoft containers: https://mcr.microsoft.com/en-us/
+- List of Microsoft containers: <br>
+https://mcr.microsoft.com/en-us/

 ## Demos videos